tanu91112/SecureMindAI_EncryptedFraudDetectionSystem/README.md

 ## 🎉 Acknowledgments

-- CyborgDB team for the encryption-in-use technology
+- CyborgDB team for encrypted vector database research and inspiration
 - Hackathon organizers for the opportunity
 - Open-source community for ML libraries